-The first and original “Shop of Sanctuary” was the Oxfam shop in Castle Street, Swansea.
+The first and original “Shop of Sanctuary” is the Oxfam shop in Castle Street, Swansea.

 Oxfam Castle Street Shop Manager Philip Broadhust shares what becoming a Shop of Sanctuary has meant to his community: